garv7m/MovieVerse/README.md

 • Incorporated a search functionality using JavaScript, empowering users to effortlessly find specific movies based on their input</br>

 • Used object destructuring to efficiently extract relevant movie data from API responses and populate movie data into cards</br>
-  keeping the application content up‑to‑date
+  keeping the application content up‑to‑date</br>

+  Check it out here: https://garv7m.github.io/MovieVerse/